Edmonton Elks: Mascots

 Punter (an anthropomorphic football) and Spike (an elk) are the mascots for the Edmonton Elks.
 They were introduced in 2004 and 2021, respectively.
 Nanook, a polar bear, was introduced in 1997, but was retired and replaced with Spike in 2021, coinciding with the rebranding.
+Following private ownership purchasing the team, Nanook was brought back in 2025 and Spike was retired.